We compiled these trends from over 100 brands, comparing year-over-year data for the date range December 1, 2025, to December 31, 2025.

 December 2025: Record Holiday Spending

-Overall, the 2025 holiday season reached more than one trillion dollars in sales.
-Following a strong start to the season, conversion improved and momentum remained positive after Cyber Week.
-Buy Online Pay In Store (BOPIS) increased sharply in the final week before Christmas.
-Returns for many brands were also modestly lower for the season.
+The 2025 holiday season surpassed one trillion dollars in total sales.
+Conversion improved after Cyber Week, and momentum remained positive through year end.
+Buy Online, Pick Up In Store activity increased sharply in the final week before Christmas, while returns were modestly lower for many brands.

-Consumer spending remains active but increasingly disciplined as inflation and labor market concerns are driving more value oriented behavior.
-McKinsey reports 3 out of 4 consumers traded down in at least one category, signaling a more pragmatic approach to spending.
+Consumer spending remains active but increasingly disciplined.
+Inflation pressures and labor market uncertainty continue to drive value‑oriented behavior.
+According to McKinsey, three out of four consumers traded down in at least one category in 2025, signaling a more pragmatic approach to spending.

-Looking ahead to early 2026, consumer spending is likely to remain cautious but stable.
-Elevated essential costs and sensitivity to labor market conditions may limit discretionary growth, yet strong digital adoption and ongoing shifts toward value driven purchasing patterns should help maintain moderate retail momentum.
+Looking ahead to early 2026, spending is expected to remain cautious but stable.
+Elevated essential costs may limit discretionary growth, but strong digital adoption and continued value‑driven purchasing should support moderate retail momentum.

 December 2025 Marketing Trends